HEPData/hepdata_lib/README.md

 - [ImageMagick](https://www.imagemagick.org)

 Make sure that you have `ROOT` in your `$PYTHONPATH` and that the `convert` command is available by adding its location to your `$PATH` if needed.

+A ROOT installation is not strictly required if your input data is not in a ROOT format, for example, if your input data is provided as text files or `scikit-hep/hist` histograms.
+Most of the `hepdata_lib` functionality can be used without a ROOT installation, other than the `RootFileReader` and `CFileReader` classes, and other functions of the `hepdata_lib.root_utils` module.